HamishClulee/more-art-than.science/front/src/views/posts/tipsfornewplayers.md

 ThisMakesDebuggingEasier --> this-makes-debugging-easier
 ```

-Yes - this makes debugging easier, when using VueDevTools, it's much easier to find everything if all the names: file name, name attribute in the component and the component decalration in template blocks, are all the same except for their case.
+Yes - this makes debugging easier, when using VueDevTools, it's much easier to find everything if all the names; file name, name attribute in the component and the component decalration in template blocks, are all the same except for casing.

 ### Not line wrapping